dirkgermany/EasyGolfStatsService/README.md

 ## Usage
 The egsService stores the training data in a database.
-If needed it can provide the data as files.
+If needed it can provide the data as files - regulary CSV formatted.